Bidulman/Bidulman/README.md

 - Learning

 ### 👨‍💻 And...
-- I work a lot with Python
+- I use Python a lot
-- I sometimes use Java
+- I use Java too
 - I'd like to learn other languages
-- I'm impatient 😢

 ### ⚡ My plans
-- Learn, learn, and program
-- Code my imagination !
-- Hmm...
-Find good ideas
+- Program a little
+- Program a lot
+- PROGRAM SO MUCH

 And that's all for me, bye ! 🚪